douglasgreen/outlines/computing/computer_programming/code_reviews.md

 Definition:

--   Dynamic code analysis involves testing and evaluating the code while it\'s running.
+-   Dynamic code analysis involves testing and evaluating the code while it's running.
 This method focuses on the behavior of the software under various conditions and inputs.

 Key Aspects: